Lesterpaintstheworld/terminal-velocity/chapter_frameworks.md

 6. **Trust in Technology**: The evolving relationship between humans and automated systems.
 7. **Character Development**: Growth and evolution of key characters in response to AI changes.
 8. **Cultural Shifts**: Changes in societal norms and values due to AI integration.
+9. **Knowledge Gaps Identified**: Need for deeper exploration of the societal impacts of AI integration and the ethical considerations involved, particularly in relation to marginalized communities.
+This should ensure that these themes are woven into character arcs and interactions throughout the narrative.

 ### Chapter 1: The Awakening
 - **Theme**: Introduction to AI and its implications for society.